Bytecode-Magnum/Cancer-Type-Detection-with-Deep-Learning/README.md

 The project thrives on the capabilities of the following libraries and frameworks:

-- **TensorFlow and Keras**: These tools enable us to construct, train, and evaluate our deep learning model effectively.
+- **TensorFlow and Keras**: These tools enable us to construct, train, and evaluate our deep learning model effectivelly.

 - **Scikit-Learn**: This library streamlines data preprocessing, dataset splitting, and model performance assessment.